Get

 2. Food Allergies

-Like humans, cats can also be allergic to certain foods—some cats are allergic to the meats commonly found in cat foods, like beef, fish, or poultry.
+Like humans, cats can also be allergic to certain foods; some cats are allergic to the meats commonly found in cat foods, like beef, fish, or poultry.
 Food allergies can also cause cats to become itchy, which leads to overgrooming to try and soothe themselves.
-Diarrhea and other gastrointestinal symptoms can also occur with food allergies.
+Diarrhea and other gastrointestinal issues can also occur with food allergies.
+We suggest speaking to a vet if you suspect food allergies may be the issue.

 3. Inflammatory Bowel Disease

-Inflammatory Bowel Disease occurs when inflammatory cells attack the gastrointestinal wall, causing it to thicken and struggle to function properly as a result.
-In short, it is the chronic irritation and inflammation of the bowel or stomach and is caused by bacteria, parasites, or food allergies.
-Symptoms include chronic diarrhea and/or vomiting.
+Inflammatory Bowel Disease occurs when inflammatory cells attack the gastrointestinal wall, causing it to thicken and struggle to function properly.
+In short, it is the chronic irritation and inflammation of the bowel or stomach caused by bacteria, parasites, or food allergies.
+The signs include chronic diarrhea or vomiting.

 Image Credit: Nils Jacobi, Shutterstock